-Johnson College will accept credits from other institutions for courses taken by a current student provided the student receives approval from the appropriate Department Advisor, the Office of Academics, and the Registrar prior to registering for the course and completes the necessary paperwork.
-The student also must provide the Johnson College Registrar with an official transcript verifying a grade of "C" or higher upon completion of the course.
-It is the responsibility of the student to ensure these transcripts are forwarded to the Office of the
+Johnson College will accept credits from other accredited institutions for courses taken by a current student provided the student receives approval from the appropriate Program Director, the Office of Academics, and/or the Registrar prior to registering for the course and completes the necessary paperwork.
+The student must also provide the Johnson College Registrar with an official transcript verifying a grade of "C" or higher upon completion of the course.
+It is the responsibility of the student to ensure official transcripts are forwarded to the Office of the Registrar.

-Registrar.
 Students may not transfer more than six credits in approved off-campus classes.
 Approval forms may be obtained through the Office of the Registrar or are available on the Registrar' page of the College's website at www.johnson.edu/registrar.